 Naomi also remembers the day, 4 years ago, when a deaconess first offered Naomi a free kit with washable feminine hygiene products (Days for Girls pattern), underwear, soap and a washcloth.
 Naomi, although shy and tentative when she first received it, soon realized what an incredible gift she had been given.
 It was the gift of education.
 She was once again filled with confidence as she knew this would allow her to focus on her studies and catch up with her classmates.

 After working hard to complete primary school, Naomi was offered a D4G scholarship to pursue her interest in sewing.
 Now she sits behind her machine skillfully creating dresses and protective facemasks for herself and her family.
-She prays for a swift end to the Covid 19 pandemic and the reopening of schools, allowing her to complete her training and join the dedicated sewist at the Grace community Center.
+She prays for a swift end to the Covid 19 and to join the dedicated sewist at the Grace community Center.